opsdisk/yagooglesearch/README.md

 ## Google is blocking me!

 Low and slow is the strategy when executing Google searches using `yagooglesearch`.
-If you start getting HTTP 429 responses, Google has rightfully detected you as a bot and will block your IP for a set period of time.
-`yagooglesearch` is not able to bypass CAPTCHA, but you can do this manually by performing a Google search from a browser and proving you are a human.
+If you start getting HTTP 429 responses, Google has rightfully detected you as a bot and will block your IP for a set period of time. `yagooglesearch` is not able to bypass CAPTCHA, but you can do this manually by performing a Google search from a browser and proving you are a human.

 The criteria and thresholds to getting blocked is unknown, but in general, randomizing the user agent, waiting enough time between paged search results (7-17 seconds), and waiting enough time between different Google searches (30-60 seconds) should suffice.
 Your mileage will definitely vary though.
 Using this library with Tor will likely get you blocked quickly.

-## HTTP 429 detection and recovery
+## HTTP 429 detection and recovery (optional)

 If `yagooglesearch` detects an HTTP 429 response from Google, it will sleep for `http_429_cool_off_time_in_minutes` minutes and then try again.
 Each time an HTTP 429 is detected, it increases the wait time by a factor of